Home

 A collection of tools, links, resources and learning materials on the BC Mental Health Act.
 Featuring a new, one-hour education module.

-BC Youth Mental
+BC Youth Mental Health Act Video

 For: Health Care Professionals, Youth and Young Adults, Parents and Caregivers

 For youth and families of youth who need to stay in hospital to get treatment for a mental health issue.
-Get (quickly) informed about rights, resources, options and opportunities.
+This interactive video resource page will help you to get (quickly) informed about rights, options and opportunities and links to further resources.

 Mind-Body Connection